Pelosi Says Congress Should Pass New Laws So Sitting Presidents Can Be Indicted

 The California Democrat said that while it is Justice Department protocol not to pursue any charges against an incumbent — the reason former special counsel Robert Mueller said he couldn't charge President Trump with a crime no matter the outcome of his report — that should be changed.

-"The Founders could never suspect that a president would be so abusive of the Constitution of the United States, that the separation of powers would be irrelevant to him and that he would continue, any president would continue, to withhold facts from the Congress, which part of the constitutional right of inquiry," Pelosi said.
+"The Founders could never suspect that a president would be so abusive of the Constitution of the United States, that the separation of powers would be irrelevant to him and that he would continue, any president would continue, to withhold facts from the Congress, which are part of the constitutional right of inquiry," Pelosi said.

 The constitutional recourse for a lawbreaking president per the Constitution is impeachment.
-Article II, Section 4 instructs that Congress "shall be removed from Office on Impeachment for, and Conviction of, Treason, Bribery, or other high Crimes and Misdemeanors."
+Article II, Section 4 instructs that the president "shall be removed from Office on Impeachment for, and Conviction of, Treason, Bribery, or other high Crimes and Misdemeanors."

-But despite the growing chants among Democrats for an impeachment inquiry in the House, Pelosi has remained reluctant about the recourse.
-She fears it could alienate swing voters ahead of next year's elections and imperil moderate Democrats who were critical to her party taking back the House last November.
+But despite the growing chants among Democrats for an impeachment inquiry in the House, Pelosi has remained reluctant about recourse.
+She fears it could alienate swing voters ahead of next year's elections and imperil moderate Democrats who were critical to her party's taking back the House last November.

 Pelosi did not shift her position on impeachment and said Congress would continue to follow "the facts and the law."